Taking Early-Stage Social Entrepreneurs to the Next level

 Get a strategy for sustainable Growth

-Developed in partnership with the World Bank Development Marketplace, GSBI Online strengthens the business model of early-stage social enterprise.
+Developed in partnership with the World Bank Development Marketplace, the GSBI Online strengthens the business model of early-stage social enterprise.

 By the end of the program, you will have a sound strategy for growing the enterprise and seeking funding.